PCT Southbound Gear List & Strategy 2025

 I started using the CNOC water containers in 2018 for a hike of the Grand Enchantment Trail, a rough desert and mountain route between Phoenix and Albuquerque.

 Since then, I have used CNOC bags for over 6,000 miles of long trails, including the Arizona Trail.
-I have found the CNOC bags much more durable than Platypus bladders or Sawyer water bags.
+I have found the CNOC bags much more durable than Platypus bladders or the standard Sawyer water bags.
 My 2-liter CNOC bags have been dropped, squeezed, and carried through thorny brush.
 I’ve never had one fail.
 I can’t say the same for Platypus or Sawyer bags.

 Sometimes it’s the little things that improve a hike or help you manage the day-to-day trail grind.
 Below is a list of some of my favorite little things I carried.